These guidelines are supplementary to the rules of the Sir Julius

 WHO Can Make Nominations

-Nominations can be made by any member of the public OR by a
+Nominations can be made by any member of the public OR by an individual on behalf of a corporate / publisher.

 NOTE : We accept nominations from within New Zealand and overseas.